richafnu/Viva/Viva/glint/reports/broader-team-insights.md

 ## Empower managers of small teams

 Managers of small teams may not have enough team members overall - or response rate size - to view their team’s survey responses.
 While it's critical to protect survey respondents’ confidentiality, it's also critical to empower small team managers with feedback and action-taking capabilities.
-Broader Team Insights (BTI) helps to bridge that gap.
+Broader Team Insights (BTI) helps bridge that gap.

 BTI isn't only limited to managers of small teams.
 Team leaders at all levels who use BTI are better able to anchor their team’s feedback in the context of their larger department.
-This access to feecback facilitates better conversations and aligns actions with cross-functional teams.
+Extended access to feecback facilitates better conversations and aligns actions with cross-functional teams.

 ## What does the Broader Team Insights dashboard show?

 The BTI dashboard allows managers to review a high-level summary of their direct team leader’s results.
-For small team managers who don't have access to their own team’s results, BtI provides:
+For small team managers who don't have access to their own team’s results, BTI provides:

 - Visibility into their broader team’s opportunity areas
 - Access to dashboard and action-taking capabilities